 Injectivity is by a similar argument.
-Let $\sum_i a_i [E_i,A_i] \in L^{p,q}_{M}(X,Y)$ be an element in the kernel of $\Lambda$.
-Due to the relation $[E,A]=-[E,A']$ in Definition \ref{def-l-group}, we can assume that all coefficients $a_i\in \bZ$ are positive.
-By the direct sum relation, we can represent the element by a single $[E,A]$.
-If $E$ is not ample, we pick an ample bundle $E'$ and the constant invertible family $A'$ (Lemma \ref{existence-ample-bundle}).
-Then $[E',A']=0$ and the bundle $E \oplus E'$ is ample.
-Thus, without loss of generality, the element is $[E,A]$ with an ample $E$.
-The statement that $\Lambda [E,A]=0$ means that the family $\Lambda(A)$ of Fredholm operators is homotopic to an invertible family (use that the map in (\ref{atiyah-singer-karoubi}) is a bijection).
-Again, by Theorem \ref{thm:invertiblepseudos}, we can lift this homotopy to a homotopy of pseudo-Dirac operators and this means, by the homotopy relation in $L^{p,q}_{M}(X,Y)$, that $[E,A]=0$. \end{proof}
+Let $\sum_i a_i [V_i,A_i] \in L^{p,q}_{M}(X,Y)$ be an element in the kernel of $\Lambda$.
+Due to the relation $[V,A]=-[V,A']$ in Definition \ref{def-l-group}, we can assume that all coefficients $a_i\in \bZ$ are positive.
+By the direct sum relation, we can represent the element by a single $[V,A]$.
+If $V$ is not ample, we pick an ample bundle $V'$ and the constant invertible family $A'$ (Lemma \ref{existence-ample-bundle}).
+Then $[V',A']=0$ and the bundle $V \oplus V'$ is ample.
+Thus, without loss of generality, the element is $[V,A]$ with an ample $V$.
+The statement that $\Lambda [V,A]=0$ means that the family $\Lambda(A)$ of Fredholm operators is homotopic to an invertible family, by Theorem \ref{compact-comparison-theorem}.
+Again, by Proposition \ref{thm:invertiblepseudos}, we can lift this homotopy to a homotopy of pseudo-Dirac operators and this means, by the homotopy relation in $L^{p,q}_{M}(X,Y)$, that $[V,A]=0$. \end{proof}